 Typically, spread betting platforms don’t charge fees.
 Instead, commodity spread betting brokers make money on your bet based on the spread itself.
 If a commodity is normally priced at £100 to buy and £101 to sell, a spread bet might carry quotes of £99 to sell and £102 to buy.

 What are the advantages of using a spread betting platform?

 Spread betting platforms are set up to make the process of spread betting commodities effortless, so you don’t need to do any additional legwork.
 Simply punch in the commodities you want to bet on and the spread betting platform will execute the transaction instantly.

 Some investors prefer the hands-on feeling that comes with actually owning a physical commodity.
 If ownership is important to you, you’re better off buying commodities on a brokerage or exchange, rather than speculating on a spread betting platform.

 Spread betting is also a bit more complicated than simply buying a physical asset at a certain price and selling down the road, so you’ll need a bit more technical financial knowledge in order to take full advantage of a spread betting platform.

 Should I use a spread betting broker?

-You’ve read about the pluses and minuses of spread betting brokers, so at this point the choice is yours.
+You’ve read about the pluses and minuses of spread betting on commodities and using the brokers, so at this point the choice is yours.
 If you want to bet on oil or precious metals quickly and easily, without having to worry about keeping the assets safe from thieves, then going through a spread betting broker is a great option.